jedrek0429/Rune/README.md

 Rune lets you upload scripts directly through Discord and run them as isolated WebAssembly modules.

-Runes are written in familiar languages such as JavaScript and Python, while Rune provides a common Discord-facing API.
+Runes are written in languages such as JavaScript and Python, while Rune provides a common Discord-facing API.

+The goal is to support as many languages as possible.

 ```javascript
 if (message.content === "hello") {